WOVM: WLFM at Lawrence University

 Lawrence University, then known as Lawrence College, received the construction permit to build a new, 10,500-watt radio station on November 30, 1955.
 WLFM began broadcasting March 10, 1956.
 The station, airing educational programming, was made possible by the donation of the transmitter used in operating the former WJPG-FM in Green Bay, the station of the Green Bay Press-Gazette newspaper.
 It also holds the distinction of being Wisconsin's oldest noncommercial FM station not part of the Wisconsin Public Radio state network.

 WLFM had been on the air less than two months when a Soviet flag was fastened to the tower in a prank.
 In its early years, the station broadcast on Tuesday and Thursday evenings and for eight hours on Saturdays.

 The studios of WLFM moved in 1960 from their original quarters in a former gymnasium into studios in the college's new music and drama building.
 The transmitter was relocated to another site three years later to accommodate a new science building; the old tower was sold to a motel for advertising purposes, to avoid incurring the expense of dismantling it.
 Several years later, the Great Midwest Trivia Contest, broadcast over an entire weekend, began; it would become a fixture of WLFM and continues to air on the college's internet station each year.

-The station was broadcasting 12 hours a day by the time it moved again in 1976 to the new Seeley G. Mudd Library.
-It offered listeners classical music, Lawrence football games, and a weekly Hmong language show for the Fox Valley's growing refugee population.
+The station is no longer active, and has been replaced by SOL (Students Of Lawrence)/WLFM Studios.